A white Seattle teacher told police she felt unsafe around a black fifth-grader who she says threatened her

 Sean Goode, director of Choose 180, a diversion program that works with teens who have committed misdemeanors and kids at risk of discipline in schools, said educators should view disruptive student behavior through the lens of public health, diagnosing the underlying problem instead of treating the symptoms.

 “If a young person threatens a teacher, we need to get to the root cause — what happened leading up to that moment?
 What happened that morning?
-Do you know what they had to overcome to just come to that space?” said Goode.
+Do you know what they had to overcome to just come to that space?”
+Goode said.
 “Law enforcement’s role is not to heal or be restorative — it’s to suppress and remove a threat … Come on now.”

 He sees this incident as emblematic of a larger problem: Even at a young age, black boys and girls are perceived as less innocent and more threatening than other children, according to research.
 In Seattle and other places, the disproportionality can start as young as kindergarten.

-After a series of Seattle Times articles explored this gap in 2015, the School Board adopted a policy banning out-of-school suspensions for elementary school students for disruptive behavior or rule-breaking.
-The district has also hired staff focused on restorative justice work.
+After a series of Seattle Times articles explored this gap in 2015, the School Board adopted a policy banning out-of-school suspensions for elementary-school students for disruptive behavior or rule-breaking.
+The district also has hired staff focused on restorative justice work.

 A recent national survey of 1,200 teachers conducted by the RAND Corp., a research firm, and the Thomas B. Fordham Institute, a right-leaning Washington, D.C.-based think tank, showed that while these practices are helpful, most still believe they should be balanced with some forms of exclusionary discipline.
-Over half of teachers surveyed said their school still handled discipline inconsistently, and 48% said they found themselves “putting up with offending behavior in the classroom due to a lack of administrative support.”
+More than half of teachers surveyed said their school still handled discipline inconsistently, and 48% said they found themselves “putting up with offending behavior in the classroom due to a lack of administrative support.”

-Alma Alonzo and Megan Isakson, teachers at Van Asselt, serve on the school’s racial equity team, and say the incident provided an avenue for discussion.
+Alma Alonzo and Megan Isakson, teachers at Van Asselt, serve on the school’s racial-equity team, and say the incident provided an avenue for discussion.
 Except for a friendly detective who comes in regularly to build relationships with students and help with chess club, the school doesn’t have regular contact with law enforcement.

-“It’s really disheartening to have this incident as a representation of our school,” said Isakson.
+“It’s really disheartening to have this incident as a representation of our school,” Isakson said.
 “We all have a lot of work to do to improve our classrooms.”

 Juanita Galloway, a retired teacher who taught at Van Asselt for a decade, said the school’s teachers were among the best she worked with over the course of her 30-year career.
-She said understands that some students can pose a challenge — but that’s part of the job.
+She said she understands that some students can pose a challenge — but that’s part of the job.

-“Children bring their experiences to school,” said Galloway.
+“Children bring their experiences to school,” Galloway said.
 “Knives and guns require police, but talking back does not.”